 When we started, we used a small handheld grommet press we bought from the crafts store.
 After a couple of hundred hats done on that thing, we decided to invest in a larger manual grommet press.
 It worked great, but after a while your wrist would start to hurt form using it....so we decided to invest in a pneumatic grommet press.

-The first one we bought dyed on us after only a month of use, and the company more or less lied to us and refused to fix or honor the warranty (still a lil salty about that!) but it made us invest in this bigger, nicer press and it has been used daily ever since.
+The first one we bought died on us after only a month of use, and the company more or less lied to us and refused to fix or honor the warranty (still a lil salty about that!) but it made us invest in this bigger, nicer press and it has been used daily ever since.
 W now have 5 grommet presses.

 Watch your fingers!